Skip to main content

 A master’s degree can help you to stand out among your peers in your career field and could be the catalyst that gets you ahead.

-What Do People Do with a Master's in Communication Degree?
+What Do People Do With a Master's in Communication Degree?

 The knowledge and skills you’ll learn during your communication degree can provide you with the tools needed to work across various industries.
 You can learn skills such as thinking both critically and creatively, and how to be a better communicator through your written, oral and visual communication.

-"I've seen a lot of openings for typical communication roles, such as communication specialists, outreach managers, and so on," said Bishop.
-"Many companies will happily accept applications from people who have earned a communication degree — which, again, is a testament to how versatile the degree is."
+"I've seen a lot of openings for typical communication roles, such as communication specialists, outreach managers and so on," said Bishop.* "Many companies will happily accept applications from people who have earned a communication degree — which, again, is a testament to how versatile the degree is."

 Some popular careers for people with a communication degree include:

-• Journalist: As a journalist or a reporter, your main job is to communicate and share news stories with the public.
+As a journalist or a reporter, your main job is to communicate and share news stories with the public.
 You'll need to know how to do proper research, analyze and interpret information, interview people and write news stories while staying up to date with current events and world trends.
-According to BLS, in 2021 journalists earned a median salary of $48,370.*

-While print journalism continues to be a source of news for some, many are turning to the digital formats.
+While print journalism continues to be a source of news for some, many are turning to digital formats.
 Find out what new media is and how many are now consuming information.

-• Public Relations Specialist: Public relations (PR) specialists ensure an organization's public image is positive and that the brand value remains intact.
+Public relations (PR) specialists ensure an organization's public image is positive and that the brand value remains intact.
 They write media releases, draft speeches and social media posts, respond to the media and more.
-According to BLS, in 2021 the median salary for public relations specialists was $62,800, with an 8% job growth projected through 2031.*

 If you want to learn more about how professionals help organizations protect and uphold their brand every day, learn more about what PR is.

-• Social Media Manager: Working in this role, you're a brand's voice through social media.
+Working in this role, you're a brand's voice through social media.
 You represent your company across different social media channels, communicating with the public through posts, comments, videos and more.

 If social media management interests you, you might want to learn about seven other types of digital marketing that could benefit from solid communication skills.

-• Technical Writer: Technical writers are needed in various industries, but they typically are focused on technology, computer and scientific fields.
+Technical writers are needed in various industries, but they typically are focused on technology, computer and scientific fields.
 Technical writers prepare how-to guides, manuals and other documents sharing technical information.
-The median salary earned for technical writers in 2021 was $78,060, reports BLS, with a 6% job growth projected through 2031.*

 There are a variety of other directions you could take a writing career, too, including as a copywriter, content writer and editor.
 Find out how to become a writer.